-Down-filled comforters and pillows add a warm, cozy feel to your bedroom.
 Manufacturers usually offer cleaning suggestions for their down items.
-Most will recommend cleaning down items infrequently -- typically every three to five years.
+Most will recommend cleaning down items infrequently—typically every three to five years.
 Follow these steps to get the best results when washing and drying down comforters and pillows.

-Check the comforter or pillow for worn stitching or holes, and repair with small fine stitches to avoid losing any down stuffing during the laundering process.
+Always read and follow any specific instructions on the tag of the item you'll be washing.
+Before you wash down items, check for worn stitching or holes, and repair with small fine stitches to avoid losing any down stuffing during the laundering process.

 Comforters for full-, queen-, and king-size beds are probably too big for your home washer.
 Instead, use the large-capacity front-loading washing machines at a local laundromat.
-Your down pillows may be small enough to launder in your washing machine at home.
+Down pillows may be small enough to launder in your washing machine at home.
 This is the more convenient choice, especially if you have a front-loading machine.
-If you have a top loader, however, you may want to use the laundromat's front-loading machines to avoid damage from the agitator.
+If you have a top loader, however, you may want to use the laundromat's front-loading machines.
+An agitator can be rough on delicate down items.

 After the wash is complete, load your comforter or pillows into a dryer large enough to give the items plenty of room to fluff.
 Add a pair of clean canvas shoes without laces or two tennis balls in a sock to help fluff the down and keep it evenly distributed.